ask5/eatuxchallenge/README.md

 2. For return users provide the ability to jump right to the place where they left

-	If a users logs out of the system for any reason, a way to remind them where they were when they left and take them back to that point.
+	If a users logs out of the system and comes back later a way to remind them where they were when they left and take them back to that point.

 3. Contextual help tips